Events 2026

 Entrance £5 to Association funds

-The annual Robert Tressell Walk led by Trevor Hopper, author of ‘Robert Tressell’s Hastings: The Background to “The Ragged Trousered Philanthropists”‘.
+Regrettably, the annual Robert Tressell Walk led by Trevor Hopper, author of ‘Robert Tressell’s Hastings: The Background to “The Ragged Trousered Philanthropists”‘ will not take place this year due to ill health.

 Sunday 14th June: